-The infamous Toiletgate incident occurred during the 2006 World Chess Championship match between Vladimir Kramnik and Veselin Topalov.
+The infamous incident thereafter known as "Toiletgate" occurred during the 2006 World Chess Championship match between Vladimir Kramnik and Veselin Topalov.
 The match, scheduled for 12 games, was designed to reunify the Chess World Championship; Kramnik held the Classical World Chess Championship, while Topalov was in control of the less regarded FIDE Chess Championship.
 All sides agreed that the winner of this match would be the undisputed champion, thus reunifying the title.

 Kramnik started the match out red-hot, winning the first two games to take a quick 2-0 lead.
-Topalov blundered in the first game to cost himself a draw, and missed chances to both win and draw the second game.
+Topalov blundered in the first game to cost himself a draw then missed chances to both win and draw the second game.
 Topalov stabilized a bit to draw games three and four, after which Kramnik still held a 3-1 advantage.

 Kramnik Forfeits Game Five

-As game five approached, tensions mounted and neither side seemed likely to back down.
+As game five approached, tensions mounted, and neither side seemed likely to back down.
 When Topalov arrived for the fifth game, Kramnik was nowhere to be found.
-He refused to play under the decision of the appeal's committee and was forfeited.
+He refused to play under the decision of the appeals committee, and the game was forfeited.
 The match score now stood 3-2 in favor of Kramnik, but the future of the match was in doubt.

 However, that's not to say that there was no controversy after the match.
 Both during and after the match, Topalov's camp produced statistics that supposedly showed that Fritz 9 (at the time, the most commonly used professional chess engine) would have played a high percentage of the same moves that Kramnik played during the match.
 These claims were roundly criticized; no information was given as to the methods used to come up with Fritz's favored moves (such as the length of time the software was given to analyze a position), and no statistics were provided for the moves played by Topalov (who had also been accused of computer assistance in the past).

-Most public support fell behind Kramnik; Topalov's claims and demands seemed ungrounded, and the behavior of both he and Danailov was widely seen as unsportsmanlike, even though it was ultimately Kramnik's decision to forfeit the fifth game that nearly caused the cancellation of the match.
+Most public support fell behind Kramnik; Topalov's claims and demands seemed ungrounded, and his and Danailov's behavior was widely seen as unsportsmanlike -- even though it was ultimately Kramnik's decision to forfeit the fifth game that nearly caused the cancellation of the match.
 Kramnik remained World Champion until losing his title to Viswanathan Anand in 2007, while Topalov fell out of the World Championship picture until his match with Anand in 2010.